 A Public-Private Partnership

 The LSST is a Public-Private partnership, and the data will be made public immediately to the US, Chilean, and operational partner communities.
 The National Science Foundation is the lead Federal agency supporting the central project office, the telescope, site, data management and education and public outreach elements of the project, the Department of Energy provides the funding for the camera.
-Both agencies are currently supporting initial development with construction funding proposed but not approved at this time.
 A non-profit corporation, called the LSST Corporation, has been set up to establish the additional partnerships necessary for construction and operation as well as to work with the scientific community of over 400 scientists and engineers to maximize the scientific impact of the LSST.
 If you would like to be a part of this new voyage of discovery and help us fund the LSST Project, please contact the LSST Corporation.

 If your scientific interests include LSST, consider joining or forming a Science Working Group.